thegooddocsproject/templates/code-of-conduct/template-code-of-conduct.md

 Unacceptable behavior from any {Project name} community member, contributor, sponsors, or leaders will not be tolerated.
 We expect everyone to comply with requests to stop unacceptable behavior immediately.

-If a community member engages in unacceptable behavior, any community member or moderator should report the incident to the {Project name} {link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
+If any community member engages in unacceptable behavior, any community member or moderator should report the incident to the {Project name} {link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
 The moderators will investigate the incident to determine the incident’s severity and overall impact to the community.
 See our {link to your [Code of Conduct response plan](template-code-of-conduct-response-plan.md)} for more details.

 Depending on the risk and impact level, the moderators may respond by requiring:

-- **Correction:** A private, written warning from community moderators, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate and what behavior is expected going forward.
+- **Correction:** A private, written warning from community moderators, providing clarity around the nature of the violation, an explanation of why the behavior was inappropriate, and what behavior is expected going forward.
 A public apology may be requested.
 - **Warning:** A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with community moderators, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
+No interaction with the people involved is allowed for a specified period of time.
+This includes avoiding interactions in community spaces as well as external channels like social media and it includes unsolicited interaction with community moderators.
 Violating these terms may lead to a temporary or permanent ban.
 - **Temporary ban:** A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with community moderators, is allowed during this period.
 Violating these terms may lead to a permanent ban.
 Readmittance to the community usually requires an additional meeting with a community moderator to ensure future compliance.
 - **Permanent ban:** A permanent ban from any sort of public interaction within the community.

 The action taken is at the discretion of the {Project name} {link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
 Participants are expected to comply immediately, and further action may be taken in case a participant does not comply.

-Every community member is entitled to one appeal using the same process for reporting a Code of Conduct incident.
+Every community member is entitled to one appeal using the [same process for reporting a Code of Conduct incident](#reporting-an-incident).
 Community members are expected to comply with the requested action while appeals are being considered.
 After an appeal has been resolved, the decision is considered final.